MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-adrms-restrictions.md

 In this HYOK scenario, the rights policies and the organization's private key that protects these policies are managed and kept on-premises while the Azure Information Protection policy for labeling and classification remains managed and stored in Azure.
 As with Azure RMS protection, information that you protect with AD RMS is never sent to the cloud.

 > [!NOTE]
 > Use this configuration only when you have to, and for just the documents and emails that require it.
-AD RMS protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and its purpose is "data opacity at all costs".
+AD RMS protection doesn't provide the listed benefits that you get when you use Azure RMS protection, and its purpose is "data opacity at all costs."
 >
-> Even for the organizations that use this configuration, it will typically be suitable for less than 10% of all the content that needs to be protected.
+> Even for the organizations that use this configuration, it is typically suitable for less than 10% of all the content that needs to be protected.
 As guidance, use it only for documents or emails that match all the following criteria:
 >
 > - The content has the highest classification in your organization ("Top Secret") and access is restricted to just a few people.
 >
-> - The content will never be shared outside the organization.
+> - The content is never shared outside the organization.
 >
-> - The content will only be consumed on the internal network.
+> - The content is only consumed on the internal network.
 >
 > - The content does not need to be consumed on Mac computers or mobile devices.

-Users will not be aware when a label uses AD RMS protection rather than Azure RMS protection.
+Users are not aware when a label uses AD RMS protection rather than Azure RMS protection.
 Because of the restrictions and limitations that come with AD RMS protection, make sure that you provide clear guidance about the exceptions for when users should select labels that apply AD RMS protection.

 [Scoped policies](configure-policy-scope.md) are a good way to ensure that only the users who need to apply AD RMS protection see labels that are configured for AD RMS protection.